MaximilienFathi/nft-marketplace/README.md

 - The use of charting libraries to create beautiful charts that match user data.
 - The use of the MVC pattern.

-- The handling of routing with React projects involving multiple pages
-- The use and customization of components from libraries like Material UI
-- The use of UI design styles like glassmorphism to create beautiful websites
-- The main blockchain technology and cryptocurrency-related concepts

 ### Continued development

 Even though I have accomplished many of my initial objectives for this project, there are still some new features I wish to include such as:

-- Some UI changes, particularly for the home page
+- Some UI changes, particularly for the hero section.
-- More pages such as one dedicated to blog posts
+- More pages such as ones dedicated to displaying all NFTs and creators.
-- A page for each coin exchange outlining their performance
+- A way of sending news and updates to subscribed users.
-- A complete back-end mechanism with actual user accounts
+- A complete back-end mechanism with actual user accounts.
-- A proper way of having real cryptocurrency transactions using Web3 technologies
+- A proper way of trading NFTs using Web3 technologies.

+While I may want to improve my project later on by using popular libraries and frameworks such as React or Angular, I purposefully decided to stay with vanilla JS so far in order to have a better understanding of the language itself.

 ### Useful resources

 - [stackoverflow](http://stackoverflow.com/) - This proved insightful
   when I was stuck on specific coding issues.
 - [coingecko](https://www.coingecko.com/) - This was very useful when it
-  came to gathering API data for various cryptocurrencies and coin exchanges.
+  came to gathering API data for currency conversions.
 - [dribbble](https://dribbble.com/) - This helped me discover great web
   design inspirations.
 - [maketintsandshades](https://maketintsandshades.com/) - This was a
   great tool for generating lighter and darker versions of specific colors.
-- [storyset](https://storyset.com/) - This provided me with a variety of great pictures to include in my project while still being similar in style as well as customizable (i.e. colors can be modified).
+- [pixabay](https://pixabay.com/) - This provided me with a variety of great stock images to include in my project.
 - [favicon.io](https://favicon.io/) - This helped me quickly generate
   necessary files for the favicon and its different formats.